 Vice President and Chief Information Officer

-Thirsk who was named to IDG’s Computerworld Premier 100 IT Leaders for 2013, currently serves as Board Chair of NYSERNet.Org, the not-for-profit New York State Internet, education, research, and technology service organization.
+Thirsk was named an IDG Computerworld Premier 100 IT Leader for 2013 and currently serves as Board Chair of NYSERNet.Org, a not-for-profit New York State Internet, education, research, and technology service organization.
 Thirsk also serves on the NEREN Board of Directors, the North East Research and Education Network that connects MIT, Harvard, Yale, and most of the R1 and state universities in New England.
 He was also founding Chair of the Board of Directors of the Ellucian Community Source Initiative (CSI).